deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Summary

 In this blog, we provide a comprehensive walkthrough for building robust and scalable RAG applications using Haystack and NVIDIA NIM.
 We cover both NVIDIA-hosted and self-hosted NIM deployment scenarios.
-Our step-by-step instructions detail how to deploy NIMs on a Kubernetes cluster, monitor their performance, and scale them as needed.
+Our step-by-step instructions detail how to deploy NVIDIA NIM on a Kubernetes cluster, monitor their performance, and scale them as needed.

 By leveraging proven deployment patterns, our architecture ensures a responsive user experience and predictable query times, even in the face of high or bursty user queries and document indexing workloads.
 Moreover, our deployment recipe is flexible, allowing for easy implementation in cloud, on-premise, or air-gapped environments.
-This guide is a valuable resource for anyone looking to build reliable and performant RAG applications at scale.
+With this guide, we aim to provide a resource for anyone looking to build reliable and performant RAG applications at scale.